taurusilver7/instagram-2.0/README.md

 - The instagram page before login only displays the home and menu options.
 A clause to only show the remaining options if there's a session is added to the logic.
 And the signIn and signOut functions from the next-auth are implemented.
 - To redirect the correct structure to the application, the signIn page is customized as per requirement.
 The Header component is added to the signIn page and styled with tailwindcss.
+- The return back to homescreen after logging is fixed with passing an object {callbackUrl: "/"} in signInProvider button.

 # Next.js + Tailwind CSS Example.